-Princeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Princeton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Princeton who work in office and administrative support (13.37%), management occupations (10.37%), and healthcare suport services (6.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Princeton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Princeton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Princeton who work in office and administrative support (13.36%), sales jobs (11.08%), and healthcare (7.39%).

-The per capita income in Princeton in 2010 was $20,699, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,796 for a family of four.
+The per capita income in Princeton in 2010 was $21,547, which is lower middle income relative to Minnesota and the nation.
+This equates to an annual income of $86,188 for a family of four.
 However, Princeton contains both very wealthy and poor people as well.

 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Princeton residents report their race to be White, followed by Asian.
+The greatest number of Princeton residents report their race to be White, followed by Native American.
 Important ancestries of people in Princeton include Norwegian, Swedish, Irish, and English.

 The most common language spoken in Princeton is English.
-Other important languages spoken here include French and Scandinavian languages.
+Other important languages spoken here include Spanish and Scandinavian languages.